d-w-moore/docker-log-sniffer/README.md

    - selecting a path of the tree to be output via [-o output_name]
    - optionally streaming the entire container's filesystem out into a [--permanent tar_file_by_name]

+Note.
+Works better with Python 3.
+Python 2 does not handle streaming out of the container as efficiently.

 ```
 $ docker run --name my_container ubuntu:18.04
     # dd if=/dev/urandom of=/abc.dat  bs=1k count=500